 - qualifications, licences and professional memberships

-- details of previous employment including start and end dates
+- details of previous employment, including your role(s), responsibilities, work, achievements, and start and end dates

-- details of unspent criminal convictions, motoring offences, police cautions
+- details of unspent criminal convictions, motoring offences, and police cautions

 - details of any time spent outside of the UK